 Most large urban areas in the world need drastic improvements in their public transport systems in order to reduce the overwhelming problems with pollution and traffic congestions.
 Authorities must address these problems and find new solutions.
 In Sweden 7 of 21 regions have set a goal to double the number of trips and market share for their public transport and another 6 regions mentions doubling in their plans.

 Gothenburg is the second-largest city in Sweden with a population of 550 000 and has an active plan, together with the region Västra Götaland, to double the market share for public transport to 2025 making it a suitable place for a CabiBUS pilot project.
-Currently the region is investing $35 millions in sustainability development projects in four areas, one of them is public transport.
+Currently the region is investing $35 millions in investigations for sustainability development projects in four areas, one of them is public transport.
 CabiBUS is one of 10 private suggestions for future public transport selected for presentation on the regions website.
 With a successful pilot project as a reference and results from research and simulations to back it up it is time to start direct contacts with public transport authorities and automotive companies globally.

 There is a huge global market for public transport solutions.
 According to Navigant Research, the global smart urban mobility infrastructure and services market is expected to grow from $5.1 billion in 2015 to $25.1 billion in 2024.

 But new solutions and technology must compete with the traditional ways of transportation.
-One example is in the city of Göteborg, Sweden, where the municipal assembly has decided to build a 5-mile, three-station subway for USD2.5 billions with start in 2018.
+One example is in the city of Göteborg, Sweden, where the municipal assembly has decided to build a 5-mile, three-station train subway for USD2.5 billions with start in 2018.
 The decision has met a massive local resistance on the grounds that it is a very expensive way to transport just a relativly small number of passengers a day.
 The lack of a subway now is due to the soft ground on which Gothenburg is situated.
 Tunneling is very expensive in such conditions and the critics also claim that there is a large risk for damages to city and buildings during the 9 year construction time and after.

 An interesting comparison is to make the same investment for a CabiBUS solution.
 As an example, start with the 7 passenger Tesla Model S 90D with All-Wheel Drive and Range Upgrade to 270 miles (EPA) total cost $91 000.
 A CabiBUS version with three doors on each side, 6 cabins, will probably have the same, or lower, price if a city orders 27 500 of them for $2.5 billion.
 With an occupancy of 5 passengers during traffic peak hours they can transport 137 500 passengers simultaneously.
 If all of these previously were single private motorists it means that traffic is reduced with 110 000 cars.
 Based on a medium occupancy of 3 passengers and trip time of 30 minutes they can deliver 2 million trips/day and exceed the doubling goal of public transport for the whole region with a wide margin.